mohamed-a-dev/employee-management-system/README.md

 ## 📦 Deployment

 * Frontend deployed on Vercel
-* Backend deployed on Render
+* Backend deployed on Vercel
 * Database hosted on MongoDB Atlas

 ---